Westland (municipality), Netherlands: Wider area

 Westland is part of the Haaglanden conurbation.

 In a wider sense, Westland is also the name of the region south-west of the line The Hague - Delft - Rotterdam, approximately consisting of the municipalities Westland and Midden-Delfland, as well as Hook of Holland (municipality of Rotterdam).

 Westland is most known for its horticulture in greenhouses, growing flowers and vegetables.

+Education

+Westand has ten schools for primary education, located in Naaldwijk, De Lier, ´s Gravenzande and Monster.
+Secondary schools in Westland collaborate in Samenwerkingsverband Voortgezet Onderwijs Westland (Collaborative relation for Secondary Education in Westland), which also includes schools from surrounding municipalities.
+Westland has one school for post-secondary education, MBO Westland, a school for middle-level applied education.